edwardcoded77/greeting-card-generator/README.md

 ## How it's built

-- `index.html` + `card.js` — define the user interface and card-generation logic
+- `index.html` and  `card.js` — Define the user interface and card-generation logic.
-- `scripts/` — contains supporting scripts for the project
+- `scripts/`                  — Contains supporting scripts for the project.